Page Contributor(s): Patrick YOU, France.

 It was not to be in 2018.

-Rated the second most difficult bike climb in France -- one 2 km segment averaging over 10%!
+Rated the second most difficult bike climb in France -- with a two kilometer segment averaging over 10%!

 Already have an account?